-Issue Comments/ Possible Action The 'Fisherman's Green" at Hive Beach is of 'cultural' significance to the parish but is not currently covered by any conservation or interpretation measures.
-The parish could present a case to the National Trust to conserve and interpret 'Fisherman's Green'.
-Possible artists and public art project.
+Issue Comments/ Possible Action The 'Fisherman's Green' at Hive Beach is of 'cultural' significance to the parish but is not currently covered by any conservation or interpretation measures.
+The parish should present a case to the National Trust to conserve and interpret 'the Fisherman's Green'.
+Explaining the parish's long connection with the sea and fishing possibly by engaging a local artist or through a public art project.